ProfJski/LittleBang/README-viewer.md

 # Little Bang Viewer notes
 ## A data viewer and movie maker for [Little Bang](/README.md)

+### Purpose:
+Allows you to view your simulation data from any angle.
+Plays back larger systems at a more constant frame rate since no calculation time between frames is involved.
+You can output frames of your choice to .png files, which can then be sequenced into a movie -- this gives the smoothest display of large systems

 ![Viewer Screenshot](/images/bounce.gif)

 ## Instructions for use